Budapest

 Is Budapest expensive compared to Western Europe?

 No, Budapest is approximately 40-50% cheaper than major Western European capitals like Paris, London, or Amsterdam.
-You’ll find significantly lower prices for accommodation, food, transportation, and attractions.
+You’ll find significantly lower prices in Budapest for accommodation, food, and transportation.

 How much money should I budget per day in Budapest?

-Budget travelers can enjoy Budapest for $24-$50 per day, mid-range travelers should budget $50-$100 daily, and luxury travelers can expect to spend $100+ per day.
-These amounts cover accommodation, food, transportation, and activities.
+Budget travelers can enjoy Budapest for $35-$65 per day, mid-range travelers should budget $70-$140 daily, and luxury travelers can expect to spend $140+ per day.

 What is the cheapest time to visit Budapest?